onurcangnc/ps_works/README.md

 ## HowToAccess

-To access the Photoshop Repository, simply click the repository link and download files to your local machine.
+To access the Photoshop Repository, simply [Click here to access](https://github.com/onurcangnc/ps_works/tree/main/photoshop) the repository link and download files to your local machine.